General Electric Whale Trades Spotted - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on General Electric GE.
+A whale with a lot of money to spend has taken a noticeably bearish stance on General Electric.

+Looking at options history for General Electric GE we detected 19 strange trades.

 What's The Price Target?